How Long Should My Roof Last?

 The most common roofs are made of asphalt and composite shingles.
 These are typically the cheapest and have the shortest lifespan.
 While generally low-maintenance, asphalt roofing may experience heavy curled shingles and punctures from limbs.
 With appropriate upkeep, your asphalt roof should last between 15 and 20 years.

-While a stunning choice for your roof, wood shingles and shake roofing is known for its need for attention.
+While a stunning choice for your roof, wood shingles and shake roofing are known for their need for attention.
 You will need to monitor moisture levels on your wood roof by cleaning any debris off regularly.
 If possible, use only previously treated wood to ensure moisture protection.
 If taken care of appropriately, your wood shingle roof should last up to 20 or 30 years.

 If you are looking for a low-maintenance roofing option that may last a lifetime, a metal roof may be your best option.
 While often more expensive than other materials, metal roofing comes in an assortment of colors and styles.
 If installed properly, this roof will quickly pay itself off with a lifespan of a minimum of 20 to 40 years.